 What to Do After a Swift Truck Accident

-Steps to take after a Swift truck crash in Michigan:
+Steps to take after a Swift truck accident in Michigan:

-- Collect as much information as possible.
-Photograph the vehicles, license plates, trailer numbers, and Swift logos on the truck.
+- Gather information at the scene.
+Photograph vehicle damage, license plates, trailer numbers, and Swift markings.

-- Get driver and witness details.
-Ask for the driver’s name, employer division, and DOT number.
-Record contact information for all witnesses.
+- Collect driver and witness details.
+Record the driver’s name, employer division, DOT number, and witness contact information.

-- Request a copy of the police report.
-Michigan crash reports can be obtained through local departments or the Michigan State Police Traffic Crash Purchasing System.
+- Request the police report.
+Reports can be obtained from the Michigan State Police Traffic Crash Purchasing System or local departments.

-Our legal team moves quickly to secure black box data, driver logs, and dispatch communications before they can be deleted or altered.
-These records are often the key to proving company negligence and recovering the full value of your claim.
+Our firm acts quickly to preserve black box data, driver logs, and dispatch records before they are overwritten or lost.
+These materials are critical to proving fault and maximizing recovery.

 Why Legal Help Matters After a Swift Truck Accident